What’s Driving Your Donors? By Larry Johnston

-Creating donors entails a host of activities, including branding, marketing and communications.
-And central in these activities is developing and articulating a distinctive value proposition, something that should be the cornerstone of your organization’s strategy.
-A value proposition recognizes that increasingly, development departments must be about the business of mutual value creation: proactively creating value for donors and other stakeholders as they go about creating value (gift income, a healthy donor base, visibility, brand equity, etc.) for their organizations.
+Creating donors entails various activities, including branding, marketing, and communications.
+Central to these activities is developing and articulating a distinctive value proposition, which should be the cornerstone of your organization’s strategy.
+A value proposition recognizes that, increasingly, development departments must be about the business of mutual value creation: proactively creating value for donors and other stakeholders as they go about creating value (gift income, a healthy donor base, visibility, brand equity, etc.) for their organizations.

-But keeping donors increasingly entails knowing what value is for your donors, and more specifically, what are the key value drivers for your donors.
+But keeping donors increasingly entails knowing what value is for your donors and, more specifically, the critical value drivers for your donors.

-Our research has confirmed that there are a couple dozen drivers of donor satisfaction, engagement, loyalty, and thus donor lifetime value.
-We know that these drivers vary by organization and that while some of these clearly overlap, each donor base has a distinctive “personality.”
-What’s more, our research confirms that key drivers not only vary between organizations, they can vary within organizations by donor segment.
+Our research has confirmed a couple dozen drivers of donor satisfaction, engagement, loyalty, and, thus, donor lifetime value.
+We know that these drivers vary by organization and that while some overlap, each donor base has a distinctive “personality.”
+Moreover, our research confirms that key drivers vary between organizations and can vary within organizations by donor segment.

-That is, key drivers for major donors can be different than those for medium and mass donors giving to the same organization.
+Critical drivers for significant donors can differ from those for medium and mass donors giving to the same organization.
 (Major, medium, and mass donors are typically fairly broad vertical segments of a donor “pyramid” reflecting amounts of financial support.)

-Now here’s the head-scratcher: It can be forcefully argued that nothing (other than, perhaps, divine favor) is more important to the success of fundraising than consistently delivering on these key drivers, and yet not one in 100 development departments can provide empirically (i.e., research) based answers to the critical question of what drives their donors’ loyalty.
+Now, here’s the head-scratcher: It can be forcefully argued that nothing (other than, perhaps, divine favor) is more critical to the success of fundraising than consistently delivering on these key drivers, and yet not one in 100 development departments can provide empirically (i.e., research) based answers to the critical question of what drives their donors’ loyalty.

 Abraham Lincoln wisely noted that if he had six hours to chop down a tree, he’d spend four hours sharpening the ax.
 For those in development, sharpening the ax includes knowing, not merely guessing, what drives donor loyalty and lifetime value.

-The truth be told, the key value drivers for your donors are in turn huge drivers of the success and even the sustainability of your organization.
+The key value drivers for your donors are huge dr, rivers of success, and even the sustainability of your organization.

 Do you know what’s driving your donors?